 An article in The Guardian ‘should I have a mammogram?’ reported on a massive 25-year Canadian study.
 89,835 women between 40 and 59 were randomly assigned either 5 annual mammograms or taught to examine their breasts themselves.
 In the mammography group 3,250 women developed breast cancer and 3,133 in the self-examination group.
 500 died in the breast screening group and 505 in the self-examination group.
 In other words it’s just too close to call.

 The Pros and Cons of breast screening

 This isn’t science (you can find that all over the internet if you need it) it’s my personal for and against list made as simple as possible:

 There is no doubt that breast screening increases awareness and that is a good thing.
-We are hopefully long past the days when women suffered in silence and were too afraid to go to the doctor when something looked or felt amiss.
-Once you are in a screening unit there are posters about what to look out for.
+We are long past the days when women suffered in silence and were too afraid to go to their GP.
 But for many women who develop breast cancer in their 40s or earlier the summons for a mammogram comes far too late.
 In short the mammogram catches some but not all cancers.
-I would argue that what we really need is education at teen level, so that women routinely examine their breasts throughout their lives and know how and where to seek help when they need it.
+I would argue that what we really need is education at teen level.
+Women should routinely examine their breasts throughout their lives and know how, when and where to seek help.

-If you want to know how to check your own breasts for signs of cancer here is a very good video screened on ITV’s This Morning.
+If you want to know how to check your own breasts for signs of cancer here is a very good video first shown on ITV’s This Morning.

-This is my decision and I don’t advocate it for anyone else – every woman needs to make up her own mind.
+My decision to self-screen is mine alone and I don’t advocate it for anyone else – every woman needs to make up her own mind.
 The big news is that there is a choice and we owe it to ourselves to become informed enough to make it.